 5 Reasons to Ice Fish at Devils Lake

 Devils Lake, North Dakota, is a fishing destination unlike anywhere else.
-I recently had a chance to go ice fishing on the lake and here are five reasons I think ice anglers need to add Devils Lake to their bucket list:
+I recently had a chance to go ice fishing on the lake and following are five reasons I think ice anglers need to add Devils Lake to their bucket list.
+Don’t believe me?
+Check out what MeatEater’s Steven Renilla had to say as well after he caught some good examples of all four of the fish species (perch, walleye, northern pike, and white bass) on this fishing hot spot.

 - You will catch fish!
 There’s no guarantee you will leave town with a four-day limit of jumbo perch and walleye, but you always have a chance of limiting out on Devils Lake.
 When the bite slows down with walleye or perch, there are plenty of big pike that always give a good fight.
 Fish populations have kept up with the size of the lake over recent decades, and the lake is six times larger than it was 25 years ago!